fredhutchio/scRNAseq/scRNAseq_class2_markdown.md

 # Class 2: Preprocessing Cell Dataset Objects and Generating UMAP Plots

-This class is based on materials provided by Monocle 3 and the Brotman Baty Institute.
+This class is based on materials provided by [Monocle 3](https://cole-trapnell-lab.github.io/monocle3/) and the Brotman Baty Institute (via attended tutorials).

 ## Objectives